sioquim/markdown-cv/index.md

 `2013 - 2015`
 __Team Lead/Senior Web Developer__, Synacy Inc., Cebu City, Philippines

-- Brain stormed with product owners to come up with design using modern web technologies.
+- Brainstormed with product owners to come up with a design using modern web technologies.

-- Managed a team of developers, designers, and copywriter to build and maintain websites with in-house Wordpress plugins and themes.
+- Managed a team of developers, designers, and copywriter to build and maintain websites with in-house WordPress plugins and themes.
 Responsible for HR tasks such as hiring and team reviews.

 - Developed a web app using AngularJS to manage pluggable services and dashboard with personalised branding options.

 `2012 - 2013`
 __Senior Web Developer/Manager__, Sprasia Inc. (renamed to Sprobe Inc.), Cebu City, Philippines

-- Led and mentored teams of junior developers to build applications for the Japan market.
+- Led and mentored teams of junior developers to build applications for the Japanese market.

 - Architected multilingual applications using PHP frameworks and AngualarJS